anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 GRP-Autopilot-Devices
 ```

-The Autopilot profile assignment then changed from:
+The Autopilot profile assignment changed from:

 ```text
 Not assigned